-In light of the OHCHR’s mandate to promote and protect human rights, including in the area of business and human rights, OHCHR intends to commence a process of conceptual, normative and practical clarification of key issues aimed at creating a fairer and more effective system of domestic law remedies to address corporate liability for gross human rights abuses.
-This is done with a view to enable more effective and comprehensive implementation of the UN Guiding Principles on Business and Human Rights through enhanced preventative and remedial measures.
+As part of its mandate to advance protection of and respect for human rights, in February 2014, OHCHR launched a process of conceptual, normative and practical clarification of key issues aimed at creating a fairer and more effective system of domestic law remedies to address corporate liability for gross human rights abuses.
+This process is designed to contribute to more effective implementation of the UN Guiding Principles on Business and Human Rights through enhanced preventive and remedial measures.

-To launch such a process, OHCHR in May 2013 commissioned Dr. Jennifer Zerk to prepare a study on the effectiveness of domestic judicial mechanisms in relation to business involvement in gross human rights abuses.
-This study identifies barriers to accessing justice at domestic level, and the effects of differences in domestic approaches on the way that domestic remedial systems are used in practice.
-Based on the findings, the study sets out recommendations for areas for further enquiry.
+As the first step in this process, in February 2014 OHCHR published an independent expert by legal expert Dr. Jennifer Zerk on the effectiveness of domestic judicial mechanisms in relation to business involvement in gross human rights abuses.
+The study identifies barriers to accessing justice at domestic level, and the effects of differences in domestic approaches on the way that domestic remedial systems are used in practice.
+OHCHR invited all interested stakeholders to submit feedback on the issues identified and recommendations made in the study.

 In June 2014, the Human Rights Council, adopted resolution 26/22 which requests the High Commissioner to “continue the work to facilitate the sharing and exploration of the full range of legal options and practical measures to improve access to remedy for victims of business-related human rights abuses, in collaboration with the Working Group, and to organize consultations with experts, States and other relevant stakeholders to facilitate mutual understanding and greater consensus among different views.”
 OHCHR will submit a progress report to the Council in June 2015 and a final report for the consideration of the Council at its 32nd session in June 2016.